CliffordEdewor/agentic-ai-security-bedrock-strands/README.md

 ![Observability](images/08-cloudwatch-genai-dashboard.png)

 ## 📚 Use Case
-This project demonstrates applied expertise in securing and deploying Agentic AI systems within cloud-native environments.
-It highlights capabilities in secure architecture design, identity and access management, API protection, and observability, key areas for protecting modern hybrid infrastructures and AI-driven applications.
+This project demonstrates applied expertise in designing and securing production-grade Agentic AI systems in cloud-native environments, with capabilities directly applicable to protecting hybrid IT/OT infrastructures and critical national infrastructure.

+## Acknowledgments
+Completed as part of BeSA Week 4: Building at Scale with Bedrock AgentCore.

 ## 📄 License
-For educational and portfolio purposes, demonstrating continuous upskilling and professional growth in cloud security and cybersecurity.
+For educational and portfolio purposes only.